mathwhiz1212/proxmox-notes/PfSense.md

 Pass, check apply the action immediately on match: Source: Invert match `WAN Subnets`, destination `This Firewall (self)`, protocol: TCP/UDP, port 53 (DNS).
 Description: `Allow DNS from any interface except the WAN (home) network.`

-Block inter-guest traffic:

-Block, Apply action immediately, any protocol, source `10.0.0.0/16`, destination `10.0.0.0/16`.
-Description: Block Inter-Guest Traffic.

 Save (at bottom) and Apply (at top).

 ### A better way (edit this into the other part).

-Test that it blocks inter-guest traffic too.

-New Alias:
+Firewall ALias > Add:

+Name: PRIVATEIPs
-PRIVATEIPs	Network(s)	10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16	RFC1918 Private Networks
+Descrition: RFC1918 Private Networks
+Type: Network(s)

+10.0.0.0/8
+172.16.0.0/12
+192.168.0.0/16

+Click Add network after each.
+Save and apply.

-New rule on GUEST1 allow to all destination: (invert) PRIVATEIPs
+New rule on Firewall > Rules > GUEST1

+Protocol: Any

+Source: Any

+Destination (check invert match)
+Address or Alias: PRIVATEIPs

-Can create rules above this for exceptioms.
+You can create rules above this for exceptioms.

-enable vm firewall to block inter-guest traffic that doesn't go through the router.
-Anytime you have a physical or virtual switch.
+You will also need to enable the VM firewalls to block inter-guest traffic that doesn't go through the router.

 ### LAN/Mgmt